Ghostwriters Central, Inc.

 script doctor services: we will analyze & cure your movie or TV screenplay’s ills

-Whoops!
-Your screenplay is broken.
-Or bloated.
-Or bleeding.
-Or incoherent.
-Or was ripped and thrown against a wall by a PO’d producer.
-Send it to us for expert script doctor services.
+We are available to rewrite your broken, bloated, bleeding, incoherent or poorly-structured screenplay.
+RUSH service is available.
 Just think of us as word and story surgeons — it’ll be looking fine and you won’t find scars anywhere!
-Call Ghostwriters Central toll-free at 888-743-9939 10am to 6pm Pacific Time.
+Call Ghostwriters Central toll-free at 888-743-9939 anytime.
 Or send us a text message at 818-636-4173, we will reply right away.
-You can be assured of expert, prompt, conscientious and affordable service.

 “Secure writers don’t sell first drafts.
 They patiently rewrite until the script is as director-ready, as actor-ready as possible.
 Unfinished work invites tampering, while polished, mature work seals its integrity.”